ADS-B In Interval Management

 Benefits

-- Improved arrival throughput through increased delivery accuracy at the TRACON boundary, more consistent arrival spacing, and tighter, more precise spacing during approach operations.
+- Improved arrival throughput through more precise and consistent spacing during arrival and approach operations.

 - Maintaining efficient flight paths during high-density traffic periods.